 What makes a bad bankruptcy client?
-A failure to follow the rules.
+Failure to follow the rules.

-The Bankruptcy Code requires lots of things from people who file bankruptcy.
+The Bankruptcy Code requires a multitude of things from debtors.
 One of those things is full disclosure of all assets, liabilities, and other details regarding the debtor’s financial circumstances.
 A failure to satisfy the full disclosure requirement creates problems of major proportions for the debtor.
-Such problems can include a loss of bankruptcy discharge and even criminal penalties for bankruptcy fraud.
+Such issues can include a loss of bankruptcy discharge and even criminal penalties for bankruptcy fraud.

 So, failing to provide adequate and complete information to their attorney is a primary way that a debtor becomes a bad bankruptcy client.

-“Oops, I forgot to mention the [fill in the blank] asset and the [fill in the blank] creditor,” is a common refrain that every bankruptcy attorney hears but hates to hear.
+“Oops, I forgot to mention the [fill in the blank] asset and the [fill in the blank] creditor” is a common refrain that every bankruptcy attorney hates to hear.

-The too clever by half person is a know-it-all who thinks he or she has a clever strategy and then fudges on information provided to the attorney to advance that strategy.
+The “too clever by half” type is a know-it-all who believes they have a clever strategy and then fudges on information provided to the attorney to advance that strategy.

 An example is a rancher who has, for many years, been exaggerating the number of cattle on hand in financial statements to the bank.
-So now, at bankruptcy filing when the true number of cattle must be told, rancher tells the attorney that a bunch of cattle wandered off and were stolen or swept away during the recent flooding.
+Now, at bankruptcy filing, when the true number of cattle must be told, the rancher tells the attorney that a bunch of cattle wandered off and were stolen or swept away during the recent flooding.

 This is a recipe for disaster.
-The too clever by half debtor has become a really bad bankruptcy client.
+The too clever by half debtor is a terrible bankruptcy client.

 Occasionally, debtors have engaged in criminal activity and fail to disclose that fact to their bankruptcy attorney.
-So, the bankruptcy attorney, unknowingly, enables that debtor to compound the problem by swearing to falsehoods to cover-up the original crime.
+So, the bankruptcy attorney unknowingly enables that debtor to compound the problem by swearing falsehoods to cover up the original crime.

-The numbers of hogs provided to the attorney do not make sense.
-So the attorney asks the hog farmer to count the hogs again and provide updated numbers.
-When the new numbers don’t make sense either, the attorney goes back and forth with the farmer on the explanations being provided—but nothing makes sense.
+However, the number of hogs provided to the attorney does not make sense.
+The attorney asks the hog farmer to count the hogs again and provide updated numbers.
+When the new numbers don’t make sense either, the attorney goes back and forth with the farmer on the explanations being provided, but nothing makes sense.

 Finally, the hog farmer’s accounting professional gets involved and insists to the attorney that the information being provided “is correct!”
 So, the attorney makes a huge mistake by allowing the hog farmer to sign bankruptcy documents under oath with those numbers and then filing those documents.
 Then, at the first meeting of creditors, the hog farmer testifies to the accuracy of those numbers.

 And the farmer ended up in federal prison — not because of the hog sales, but because of bankruptcy fraud.
-This example is the definition of a very bad bankruptcy client.

 A potential bankruptcy debtor walks into the attorney’s office, looking to file bankruptcy.
 The attorney asks for information on assets, and the debtor provides a lengthy list.
 The list does not include a residence, so the attorney asks, “Do you rent or own your home?”